SpiritXIV/Origins-Ascended/README.md

 [DEV] An addition to the original 'Origins' Mod but this adds aton more, but none are copied from other popular mods.
 This project is a community project, meaning I will be taking suggestions, and if you want to see if they make it into the mod, go see this google doc: https://docs.google.com/document/d/1w7D07Yxc2OuAx038-tDnq2M2sNLNiQM-wvbPFjZwNlU/edit?usp=sharing
 # Origins:
+Ball of Fire:
+You are the exact opposite of the Cup of Water origin.
+- Impact: 3

+Powers:
+- Fire Skin:
+Because you are made of magma, you can not burn.

+- Very Tiny Flaming Heart:
+Because your body is very small.
+You have a very small heart, lowering you down to 4 hearts.

+- FIre Body:
+You are much stronger if you are in very hot places, and you will take damage when in cold places.

+- Ball Body
+You are 20% the size of a normal player.

+___________________________

+Cup of Water:
+This is the most difficult origin out there.
+Only people who are genuinely really good at the game can at least survive.
+If you choose this one you are willing to accept the fact that this origin may make you hate this game.
+- Impact: 3

+Powers:
+- Very Tiny Heart
+Because your body is very small.
+You have a very small heart, lowering you down to 3 hearts.

+- Water Filled:
+You are filled with water, so if you go into places that are very hot, that water will start to evaporate, and if you are in very cold areas you will start to freeze.

+- Cup Body:
+You are 20% the size of a normal player.

+- Water Lungs:
+Because your insides are water, you can not drown.

+___________________________

 Deathclaw:
 Deathclaws are creatures found in the Commonwealth, on the Island and in-- wait this is not the right game...
 - Impact: 3